How does this medication work? What will it do for me?

 Yeast infections: Gentamicin is not effective against fungi, yeasts, or viruses.
 People with fungal, yeast, or viral infections must also receive specific treatment for those conditions as prescribed by your doctor.
 If you believe that an affected area is not responding to topical betamethasone valerate - gentamicin, contact your doctor as soon as possible.

 Pregnancy: Betamethasone valerate - gentamicin should not be used during pregnancy unless the benefits outweigh the risks.
-Topical corticosteroids should not be used by pregnant women over large areas of the body, in large amounts, or for prolonged periods of time.
+Topical corticosteroids should not be used by pregnant people over large areas of the body, in large amounts, or for prolonged periods of time.
 If you become pregnant while using this medication, contact your doctor immediately.

 Children: Betamethasone valerate belongs to the family of medications known as corticosteroids.
 Children may be more likely to experience the side effects encountered by using large amounts of this class of medication for long periods of time (e.g., slowing down of growth, delayed weight gain).